How to Patch Small Holes in a Textured Ceiling

 Here’s how I fixed them.

-1. Using drywall compound, put a layer in and around the hole.
 (I prefer the “goes-on-pink” kind because it’s fast-drying as well as making it pretty obvious when it’s dry enough to be painted.)

-2. Using tape, bind the bristles of an old paintbrush into a round or oval shape.
 (I used a 3″ this time because I found one that was all “crispy” and no longer useful for painting, but ordinarily, I wouldn’t have chosen one that wide for this small a space.)

-4. Apply the compound from the bristles in a quick up-down manner around the whole newly-patched area, turning the brush different ways to keep the texture from being too uniform and adding more compound as you move around.
+Turn the brush different ways to keep the texture from being too uniform and adding more compound as you move around.

-5. EXTRA STEP IF YOU DON’T WANT SHARP POINTS: Gently graze the tips of all the points with a spackling knife to take them down.
 (Note: if you mess up and scrape it too flat, just immediately re-do step 3 and try again.)
 You can skip this step if the “pointy” look is what you have everywhere else.
 We sanded everything else, so that’s why I added this step.

 That’s it!
 It cost me nothing to do: used very little compound, a bit of tape, and a brush that was headed for the trash anyway.
 (Though if you don’t have an old brush, you can also clean the compound off any brush you plan to use again.
 Just clean it immediately after use, so nothing clumps up in your bristles.)